crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 #### EAP-FAST (EAP Flexible Authentication by Secure Tunneling)

 In Cisco’s more secure authentication method called EAP Flexible Authentication by Secure Tunneling (**EAP-FAST**), authentication credentials are protected by passing a protected access credential (**PAC**) between the AS and the supplicant.
-The PAC is a shared secret generated by the AS and used for mutual authentication.&#x20;
+The PAC is a shared secret generated by the AS and used for mutual authentication.

 EAP-FAST constitutes of a sequence of three phases: